 9. Ignoring Soft Skills or Listing Them Vaguely

-The Mistake: Only listing hard skills like "Python" and "Excel," or writing soft skills as meaningless fluff: "Team player, hard worker."
+The Mistake: Only listing hard skills, or writing soft skills as meaningless fluff like "Team player, hard worker."

 The Reality: Soft skills are critical for culture fit and leadership potential.
 But they must be demonstrated, not just stated.